Exploring the Structure of the Bound Proton with Deeply Virtual Compton Scattering

-where $\epsilon^{2}=~\frac{4M^{2}_{p}x^{2}_{B}}{Q^{2}}$ and $M_{p}$ is the proton mass).
-We specifically used the kinematics of the photons to determine $t$ because the initial proton kinematics is unknown due to Fermi motion.
-We ensured the exclusivity of the incoherent DVCS events by imposing a series of constraints based on the four-momentum conservation in the reaction $ep\rightarrow e'p'\gamma$.
+In the final sample, the exclusivity of the incoherent DVCS events was ensured by imposing a series of constraints based on the four-momentum conservation in the reaction $ep\rightarrow e'p'\gamma$.
 These kinematical variables are: the coplanarity angle $\Delta\phi$ between the ($\gamma,\gamma^*$) and ($\gamma^*$,$p'$) planes, the missing energy, mass, and transverse momentum of the $e'\gamma$ and $e'p'\gamma$ systems, the missing mass squared of the $e'p'$ system, and the angle $\theta$ between the measured photon and the missing momentum of the $e'p'$ system.
-The experimental data for the most relevant exclusivity variables are shown in Fig.~\ref{fig:kin-cuts}.
-Because of the Fermi motion of the nucleons in the helium nucleus, these cuts are slightly wider than those previously used for free proton experiments~ \cite{Girod:2007aa}.
+The experimental distributions for the most relevant exclusivity variables are shown in Fig.~\ref{fig:kin-cuts}.
+Because of the Fermi motion of the nucleons in the helium nucleus, the cuts indicated by the dashed lines are slightly wider than those previously used for free proton experiments~ \cite{Girod:2007aa}.
 After the corrections discussed below, the asymmetries appear to be stable as a function of cut width and we saw no sizable effect that could be related to the initial momentum of the nucleons.
 We also rejected events where a $\pi^0$ was identified by the invariant mass of two photons.
-At the end of this selection process, about 30k events passed all the requirements; their kinematic distributions are shown in Fig.~\ref{fig:kin-coverage}.
+At the end of this selection process, about 30k events passed all the requirements.